billdeitrick/billdeitrick.github.io/_posts/2018-09-27-disable-ethernet-offloading-on-ubuntu.markdown

 ## Introduction

-Today I was troubleshooting an MTU issue with an IPSEC VPN link and I noticed something odd with both Wireshark and tcpdump.
+Today I was troubleshooting an MTU issue with an IPSEC VPN link and I noticed something odd with both Wireshark and `tcpdump`.
 I was capturing packets with an MTU greater than 1500 on an ethernet network!
 This is impossible!
 Turns out, offloading on my NIC was automagically lumping TCP packets together.
 Furthermore, this is common in modern TCP/IP stacks, and while it definitely helps performance on gbps and faster links, it's a pain when trying to actually troubleshoot MTU issues.
 Fortunately, at least on my Ubuntu sniffer box, this feature was easy to disable.

 ## The fix